-Avocado and honey hair mask
+Avocado hair mask for 4c hair

 To get all the benefits of the fruit, it is wise to use the avocado in its raw and fresh form by doing an avocado mask.
 After using an avocado oil hair mask your natural hair will feel and look noticeably smooth, shiny, and strong.

 How do you make a 4c avocado mask?

 Now to the most important part.
 The exact recipe and steps for how to make a homemade avocado hair mask.

 The best thing about an avocado hair mask for 4c hair is that all ingredients are readily available in your kitchen.
 As a matter of fact, the only item you’ll need to get from the grocery store is most likely the avocado itself.

 And since getting into avocado hair treatments, I’ve tried three recipes I’ll share below.

 The first recipe is my personal favorite.
 It’s a straightforward but powerful DIY mask for natural hair growth that only consists of three ingredients.